Multilattice graphs and perfect domination: Ternary multilattice graphs

-\begin{exm} Figure 2 for $n=2$, represents the 2-hive $[[\emptyset]]$ with $[\emptyset]$ at its center, and its neighboring tersquares $[^x_0]$, $[^x_1]$, $[^x_2]$ in light-blue background, $[^y_0]$, and $[^y_1]$, $[^y_2]$ in yellow background, and the tersquares neighboring those tersquares, namely $[^{xy}_{i\,j}]$, ($i,j\in F_3$), in green and light-gray backgrounds.
-It can be seen that $\Gamma_n$ may be considered as a superset of $\Lambda_n$ in three different ways, as was commented above in relation to Table I for $n=2$.\end{exm}
+\begin{example} Figure 2 for $n=2$, represents the 2-hive $[[\emptyset]]$ with $[\emptyset]$ at its center, and its neighboring tersquares $[^x_0]$, $[^x_1]$, $[^x_2]$ in light-blue background, $[^y_0]$, and $[^y_1]$, $[^y_2]$ in yellow background, and the tersquares neighboring those tersquares, namely $[^{xy}_{i\,j}]$, ($i,j\in F_3$), in green and light-gray backgrounds.
+It can be seen that $\Gamma_n$ may be considered as a superset of $\Lambda_n$ in three different ways, as was commented above in relation to Table I for $n=2$.\end{example}

 We pose the following.